 Michael Bloomberg versus the New York teachers’ union

-In this article, some of the most common breakdowns on the path from handshake to deal document are described.
-We explain why they happen and propose steps to avoid them.
-These steps take time, effort, and sometimes, money.
-Yet to ensure that you’ve got the deal you intended, an ounce of prevention is worth a pound of cure.
+In this article, we’ve highlighted some of the most frequent breakdowns on the path from handshake to deal document.
+These problems take time, effort, and sometimes money to prevent.
+But to ensure that you end up with the agreement you actually intended, an ounce of prevention is still worth a pound of cure.

-What other case studies about perfecting a negotiated agreement do you often cite when teaching or trying to make a point?
+What other case studies about perfecting negotiated agreements do you often cite when teaching or trying to make a point?

 Related Article: Dealmaking: Three Deal-Drafting Pitfalls – Learn about three dealmaking problems that business negotiators commonly encounter in the course of their negotiations.